Sceptre (fusion reactor)

-Sceptre was an early fusion power device based on the Z-pinch concept of plasma confinement, built in the UK starting in 1957.
+Sceptre (stabilized controlled pinch thermonuclear reactor experiment) was a series of early fusion power devices based on the Z-pinch concept of plasma confinement, built in the UK starting in 1956.
 They were the ultimate versions of a series of devices tracing their history to the original pinch machines, built at Imperial College London by Cousins and Ware in 1947.
-When the UK's fusion work was classified in 1950, Ware's team was moved to the Associated Electrical Industries (AEI) labs at Aldermaston.
-The team worked on the problems associated with using metal tubes with high voltages, in support of the efforts at Harwell.
-When Harwell's ZETA machine apparently produced fusion, AEI quickly built a smaller machine, Sceptre, to test their results.
-Sceptre also produced neutrons, apparently confirming the ZETA experiment.
+When the UK's fusion work was classified in 1950, Ware's team was moved to the Associated Electrical Industries (AEI) labs at the Atomic Weapons Establishment (AWE, Aldermaston).

+The team worked on small linear tubes like the ones that were known to be used in the Soviet Union, but these demonstrated problems and work on these ended.
+They then turned their attention to the problems associated with using metal tubes with high voltages, in support of the efforts at Harwell.
+As part of this AEI built a 64-segment metal tube that could be connected together in various ways to conduct experiments.

+Following this, they were eventually allowed to make several smaller toroidal devices, similar to those at Harwell, as purely experimental devices.
+When Harwell's ZETA machine emitted seeming fusion neutrons, AEI quickly built a smaller machine out of parts of the earlier metal-liner testbed, producing Sceptre III.
+Sceptre III also emitted neutrons, seeming to confirm the ZETA results.
 It was later found that the neutrons were spurious, and UK work on Z-pinch ended in the early 1960s.